cypress-io/cypress-documentation/source/api/plugins/configuration-api.md

 # Usage

-To modify configuration, you simply return an object from your plugins file exported function.
+To modify configuration, you return an object from your plugins file exported function.

 ```javascript
 // cypress/plugins/index.js